aws/aws-application-networking-k8s/docs/api-types/http-route.md

 ## Introduction

-With integration of the Gateway API, the EKS Controller project supports `HTTPRoute`.
+With integration of the Gateway API, AWS Gateway API Controller supports `HTTPRoute`.
 This allows you to define and manage the routing of HTTP and HTTPS traffic within your Kubernetes cluster.

-### HTTPRoute Key Features & Limitations:
+### HTTPRoute Key Features & Limitations

 **Features**: